Tony Bassett, a 2009 graduate of UMass-Amherst, joined the University of New Hampshire men’s soccer program as an assistant coach in July 2012.

 Before UNH, Bassett spent three seasons as an assistant coach at his alma mater.
 His responsibilities included organizing training sessions, scouting opponents, recruiting nationally and internationally, video editing, alumni relations, organizing and running youth camps and goalkeeper training.
 During his tenure at UMass, Bassett mentored three All-New England honorees, nine All-Conference selections and five Academic All-Conference student athletes.

 Bassett also has vast experience in coaching at both club and Olympic Development Program (ODP) levels.
 Working with Western United's Youth Developmental Academy right after graduation in 2008, Bassett moved on to FC Massachusetts in 2011-12 where he worked with the U-10, U-13, U-14 and U-15 New England Premier League boys teams.
+In June of 2013, Bassett earned his U.S. Soccer Federation "B" Coaching License in Rome, Ga.
 In March of 2012 Bassett attended the Ajax Futbol Club Coaches Symposium in Amsterdam, and received an Ajax Youth Academy Coaching Certification.
 In June of 2011, he received his Advanced National Diploma from NSCAA and received his U.S. Soccer National “C” License in June 2010.

 During his time as a player at UMass, Bassett was a four-year member of the Minutemen squad as a central midfielder and a left back.
 Bassett played in 12 games during his freshman year and notched one goal for two points on the season.